 Killer bug outbreak ‘stabilises’ as death toll hits 19

-As authorities continued to hunt the elusive source of the killer bug, the latest death was of an 80-year-old woman in the northern German state of Mecklenburg-Western Pomerania, the state health office in Rostock reported.
+As authorities continued to hunt the elusive source of the killer bug, the latest death was of an 80-year-old women in a hospital in the northern state of Mecklenburg-Western Pomerania, the state health office in Rostock reported.

 “The situation is that the number of new infections appears to be stabilising somewhat,” Reinhard Brunkhorst, president of the German Nephrology Society, told reporters in Hamburg, the epicentre of the scare.